 Director, ADRC-NI (ADR Northern Ireland)

-Professor Dermot O'Reilly is Director of the Administrative Data Research Centre in Northern Ireland (ADRC-NI).
+Professor Dermot O'Reilly is Director of the Administrative Data Research Centre in Northern Ireland (ADRC-NI) and a member of the ADR UK Leadership Committee.
 He is based at the School of Medicine, Dentistry and Biomedical Sciences at Queen’s University Belfast, specialises in Public Health and Social Epidemiology and has carried out extensive research into health inequalities.
 His interests focus on the effective use of routine data collections to further our understanding of disease and social causes and how this affects society.

 Registrar General & Chief Executive, NISRA (ADR Northern Ireland)